Step 4 – after you apply

 We'll start processing applications as soon as applications have closed.

 All preferences for school places are looked at equally, regardless of whether you choose them as a first, second, third or fourth preference.
-Putting a secondary school first does not improve your chances of obtaining a place there.
+Putting a primary school first does not improve your chances of obtaining a place there.

 - For all schools where the total number of preferences received is equal to, or less than the number of places available (the published admission number), all applications who have expressed the school as a preference will be offered a place.